-6 See, Bill 107, First Reading version, s.
+&lt;sup>7 See, Bill 107, First Reading version, s.
 36(1)

-In a related issue, just as the Commission can bring matters to the Tribunal, the Tribunal can now also refer public interest matters arising out of any proceedings before it to the Commission: s.
+Commission: s.
 45.4(1).
 The Commission may, in its discretion, decide whether to deal with a matter referred to it by the Tribunal: s.
 45.4(2).
-This does, however, provide another point at which the activities of the Commission and the Tribunal can work independently and yet reinforce or harmonize the development of human rights principles.
+This provides another point at which the activities of the Commission and the Tribunal can work independently and yet reinforce or harmonize the development of human rights principles.

 Third, the Commission has the power to affect litigation of human rights through its power to make policies to provide guidance on the Code's application: s.
 30. Bill 107 expressly provided that the Tribunal may consider these policies in its deliberations, and that the Tribunal is specifically required to consider these policies if requested to do so by a party or intervenor in a case: 45.5.
 While the Code does not state that the policies are binding on the Tribunal (as is the case with guidelines of the Canadian Human Rights Commission), the Commission has the ability to state a case to Divisional Court if it believes that a decision or order of the Tribunal is inconsistent with one of the policies the Commission has approved: s.45.6.
-Within 30 days of a Divisional Court decision on a stated case, any party to the proceeding may apply to the

-Tribunal for a reconsideration of its original decision.
+Within 30 days of a Divisional Court decision on a stated case, any party to the proceeding may apply to the Tribunal for a reconsideration of its original decision.
 The Tribunal may also, of its own motion, reconsider its own decision in accordance with its rules: s.
 45.6(7), 45.7.
-These provisions enable the Commission to provide a significant role in setting policy with respect to the interpretation of the Code's provisions and seeking a consistent development of human rights law in the public interest.
+These provisions enable the Commission to play a significant role in setting policy with respect to the interpretation of the Code's provisions and seeking a consistent development of human rights law in the public interest.